 Overview.
-The Associate of Arts and Associate of Science in Interdisciplinary Studies provides broad training for a wide range of academic and professional careers by developing a critical understanding of the human experience across time, place, and cultures.
+The Associate of Arts in Interdisciplinary Studies provides broad training for a wide range of academic and professional careers by developing a critical understanding of the human experience across time, place, and cultures.
 Courses in the program introduce skills for research, analysis, and communication that prepare students for further studies toward a four-year bachelor's degree and that help students to engage the world in which they serve in thoughtful, constructive, and creative ways.

 Modality.
-Johnson University offers the Associate of Arts and Associate of Science in Interdisciplinary Studies face-to-face at its Tennessee and Florida campuses and online.
+Johnson University offers the Associate of Arts in Interdisciplinary Studies face-to-face at its Tennessee and Florida campuses and online.

 Purpose.
-The Associate of Arts and Associate of Science in Interdisciplinary Studies cultivates a critical understanding of the human experience across time, place, and cultures; it develops skills for research, analysis, and communication that enable graduates to engage the world in which they serve in thoughtful, constructive, and creative ways.
+The Associate of Arts in Interdisciplinary Studies cultivates a critical understanding of the human experience across time, place, and cultures; it develops skills for research, analysis, and communication that enable graduates to engage the world in which they serve in thoughtful, constructive, and creative ways.